 Our amended and restated stockholders agreement will provide that following the completion of this offering, the H&F Investor will have the right to nominate to our board of directors (such persons, the "H&F nominees") a number of nominees equal to: (x) the total number of directors comprising our board of directors at such time, multiplied by (y) the percentage of our outstanding common stock held from time to time by the H&F Investor.
 For purposes of calculating the number of directors that the H&F Investor will be entitled to nominate, any fractional amounts are rounded up to the nearest whole number.
-In addition, following this offering, the Executive Stockholders (as defined in the stockholders agreement) and the Read Trust Rollover Stockholders (as defined in the stockholders agreement), trusts controlled by members of Mr. Read's immediate family, acting together by majority vote, will have the right to nominate one person (such person, the "Executive nominee") to our board of directors for so long as such stockholders collectively own at least 5% of our outstanding shares of common stock.
+In addition, following this offering, the Executive Stockholders (as defined in the stockholders agreement) and the Read Trust Rollover Stockholders (as defined in the stockholders agreement), trusts controlled by Mr. Lindberg, Mr. Read or members of their immediate family, acting together by majority vote, will have the right to nominate one person (such person, the "Executive nominee") to our board of directors for so long as such stockholders collectively own at least 5% of our outstanding shares of common stock.
+The amended and restated stockholders agreement will also provide that our Chief Executive Officer will be nominated to our board of directors.
+For so long as we have a classified board, the H&F nominees will be divided by the H&F Investor as evenly as possible among the classes of directors.
+The Executive nominee will initially be a Class III director.

-Pursuant to the amended and restated stockholders agreement, we will include the H&F nominees and the Executive nominee on the slate that is included in our proxy statements relating to the election of directors and provide the highest level of support for the election of each such persons as we provide to any other individual standing for election as a director.
+Pursuant to the amended and restated stockholders agreement, we will include the H&F nominees, the Executive nominee and the Chief Executive Officer nominee on the slate that is included in our proxy statements relating to the election of directors of the class to which such persons belong and provide the highest level of support for the election of each such persons as we provide to any other individual standing for election as a director.
 In addition, each stockholder party to the amended and restated stockholders agreement will agree to vote in favor of the Company slate that is included in our proxy.